The Forest in World War II

 The Coppice also contains a number of trenches, comprising a series of linked dog-legs, apparently built defending Gravel Pit Cottage.
 The cottage may have been used as the command centre for military operations within the Forest.

-A number of possible bomb craters have been identified, mainly in Street Coppice, at the southern end of the Stansted runway.
+A number of possible bomb craters have been identified, mainly in Street Coppice, at the southern end of the Stansted runway, circular in shape and measuring betwen 3 and 5m.
+These are thought to have arisen from German aircraft dumping surplus bombs after air raids on London, prior to their return journey.

 Bomb damage was also reported for Shell Cottage, and Forest and Warren Lodges, to the tune of £21, in 1941.